mathcaapp/mathca/README.md

 ### To submit a bug
 > If you have encountered a bug or error while using the MathCA app, please follow these steps:
 >
-> Before submitting a ticket for a typo or content correction, please check if a similar issue has already been reported [here](https://github.com/mathcaapp/mathca/issues).
->
 > **Title:** Give a concise and descriptive title to your bug report, such as "Error when performing calculation in MathCA Pro version 2.1.0."
 >